 Staying on top of regular maintenance tasks is another good way to minimize maintenance costs.
 Flush your water heater once a year.
 Change your furnace filters regularly.
 Clean your gutters in the spring and fall.
 Take good care of your home, and the systems and appliances that keep it running smoothly, and you’ll have fewer unexpected breakdowns and lower overall maintenance costs.

 Of course, no matter how diligently you care for your home, its systems and appliances will eventually fail and require repair or even replacement.
 There’s no getting around it – entropy is a fact of life.
 A home warranty can help you defray the costs of those inevitable breakdowns, even if – especially if – you’re a homeowner who struggles to budget enough for home maintenance expenses.

 A home warranty is a service contract that provides coverage for specific home systems and appliances.
-American Home Shield® (AHS®), the founder and leader of the industry, covers components of up to 21 home systems and appliances under its combo plan, for example.
-You’ll pay a yearly or monthly cost, and if something breaks down, AHS will send out a qualified professional within our network of 15,000 contractors. .
+American Home Shield® (AHS), the founder and leader of the industry, covers components of up to 23 home systems and appliances that you rely on every day.
+You’ll pay a yearly or monthly cost, and if something breaks down, AHS will send out a qualified professional within our network of 17,000 contractors.
 You’ll pay a trade service call fee (between $75 and $125, depending on your plan) for the visit, and AHS will either repair or replace the covered item.

 If you’re a homeowner who’s struggling to put aside enough to cover home maintenance costs, you’re not alone – at least one-fifth of American homeowners find home maintenance costs so hard to bear that they regret buying at all.
-But you don’t need to put your hard-won house on the market.
 Consider buying a home warranty to help protect your monthly budget from those sudden, expensive maintenance costs.